IllusionMods/KK_Plugins/Guides/Material Editor Guide/Shader Tooltip Catalogs.md

 - The manifest `AssetBundle` path and `Asset` name match the built bundle.
 - Shader, property, and category names match Material Editor exactly.
 - Common text lives in `TooltipSet` rather than being copied between shaders.
+- Sets intended for every Shader in the zipmod are referenced with a root-level `UseTooltipSet`.
 - Shader-specific semantic differences use complete overrides.
 - Text is concise, stable, English-only, and contains no Rich Text.
 - The game log contains no tooltip catalog warnings.